agraef/ez-ag/README.md

 [Pd-Lua]: https://github.com/agraef/pd-lua

-For starters, use Pd's preferences and/or your MIDI patchbay to hook up the EZ-AG to Pd's MIDI input and output #1, the control input of your DAW (if needed) to Pd's MIDI output #2, and finally the Guitar Wing (if you have it) to Pd's MIDI input and output #3.
+For starters, use Pd's preferences and/or your MIDI patchbay to hook up the EZ-AG (or whatever MIDI guitar you're using) to Pd's MIDI input and output #1, the control input of your DAW (if needed) to Pd's MIDI output #2, and finally the Guitar Wing (if you have it) to Pd's MIDI input and output #3.
 The patch is hard-wired to work like this, so unless you're prepared to edit the patch you'll need to follow this connection layout.

 The patch doesn't generate any sound of its own, it just outputs MIDI, so you'll also need a GM-compatible synthesizer which should be hooked up to Pd's